-Ashley Wiese started off working as an accountant in Perth.
-However, he always intended to use those skills in agriculture and soon decided to go back to his roots, a farm in Western Australia first established by his great-grandfather.
+Ashley Wiese started off working as an accountant in Perth, However, he always intended to turn his accounting skills toward agriculture.
+He soon decided to go back to his roots, a farm in Western Australia first established by his great-grandfather.
 Today, Wiese is the Director of Yarranabee farm.
-Together with his wife Jo, he farms 5,000 hectares in total: 4,000 hectares of grains such as oats, barley, canola and lupins, and 1,000 hectares of sheep for lamb and wool production.
+Together with his wife, Jo, he farms 5,000 hectares: 4,000 hectares of grains such as oats, barley, canola and lupins, and 1,000 hectares of sheep for lamb and wool production.

 First Australian quinoa

-Wiese added quinoa to the mix in 2010, joining forces with two partners to produce and market this ancient grain from Peru under the name Three Farmers Quinoa.
+Wiese added quinoa to the mix in 2010, joining forces with two partners to produce and market the ancient Peruvian grain under the name Three Farmers Quinoa.
 “Quinoa is highly nutritious and is very efficient in its use of rainfall and nutrients.
 So we can produce a superfood in dry conditions,” he says.

-He is increasing production gradually to match supply with demand, growing 430 hectares on his farm in 2016.
+Wiese is increasing production gradually to match supply with demand, growing 430 hectares on his farm in 2016.
 That same year, the label supplied quinoa to 720 stores in Australia.
-The farm now has a large-scale processing plant on-site with a capacity to process about 5,000 tonnes annually to accommodate an expanding market.
+The farm now has a large-scale processing plant on-site with a capacity to process about 5,000 tons annually to accommodate an expanding market.

-“With quinoa we can produce a superfood in dry conditions”- Ashley Wiese, Director, Yarranabee Holdings Pty.
-Ltd.
+“With quinoa we can produce a superfood in dry conditions”- Ashley Wiese, Yarranabee Holdings Pty Ltd

 It’s all about water